alunacjones/LSL.MessageUris/readme.md

 # LSL.MessageUris

+> **NOTE**: Since V1.0.7 the constructor for `PublishMessageUri` has had it's parameters swapped around so `topic` is the first parameter and `exchange` is the second.
+This was done since exchange is seen more as an optional parameter.

 A simple library to provide message uris that can be used to encapsulate intent for data.

 ## LSL.MessageUris.SendMessageUri